Skip to content

 1 min read

-Python Functions is a block of statements that return the specific task.
-The idea is to put some commonly or repeatedly done tasks together and make a function so that instead of writing the same code again and again for different inputs, we can do the function calls to reuse code contained in it ov
+Python Functions is a block of statements that does a specific task.
+The idea is to put some commonly or repeatedly done task together and make a function so that instead of writing the same code again and again for different inputs, we can do the function calls to reuse code contained in it over an

 In Python, math module contains a number of mathematical operations, which can be performed with ease using the module. math.gcd() function compute the greatest common divisor of 2 numbers mentioned in its arguments.
 Syntax: math.gcd(x, y) Parameter: x : Non-negative integer whose gcd has to be comp